datacite/tasks/product_specifications/SDerr4/support_doc.md

 REST DOIs (collection) API URL: /v3/dois

 There are several supported versions of the APIs available, and you specify the version that you want to use by substituting the version name in the URL.
-There are three types of API versions: `stable`, `release candidate`, and `unsupported`.
+There are three types of API versions: `stable`, `release candidate`, and `deprecated`.

 ### Release candidates